 The relationship between political parties and pressure groups can take different forms.
 Some direct and indirect ways are:

 - In some cases, the pressure groups are either formed or led by the leaders of political parties or act as extended arms of political parties.
-For example, most trade unions and students’ organisations in India are either established by or affiliated to one or the other major political parties.
+For example, most trade unions and student organisations in India are either established by or affiliated with one or the other major political parties.

 - Sometimes political parties grow out of movements.

 For example, when the Assam movement led by students against the ‘foreigners’ came to an end, it led to the formation of the Asom Gana Parishad.

 - In most cases, the relationship between parties and interest or movement groups is not so direct.
 In this case, also, dialogue and negotiation take place as most of the new leaders of political parties come from interest or movement groups.